Xiija/MudletStuff/Discord_Modules/readme.md

 A discord package for Mudlet.\
 ![alt text2](https://raw.githubusercontent.com/Xiija/MudletStuff/master/Discord_Modules/discwebhook-02-sm.png)\
 Includes code you can modify for the following...\
-• Open the Mudlet Discord Server, Announce page with an alias.\
+• Open the Mudlet Discord Server, Announce page ( or any server channel )with an alias.\
 • Send an auction embed to a webhook.\
 • Send a group request embed to a webhook.\
 • Send a text message to a webhook.\